X-Hax/SA-Mod-Manager/.github/ISSUE_TEMPLATE/bug_report.md

 Please check the troubleshooting guide in the Wiki before submitting an issue.

+NOTE!
+This issue tracker is for bug reports for the SA Mod Manager only.
+This isn't a place to troubleshoot game crashes with your mods.
+If you need help with mods, please post on the x-hax Discord instead.

 **Describe the bug**
 A clear and concise description of what the bug is.